circonus-labs/libmtev/docs-md/operations/rest.md

 The REST listener is implemented on a non-compliant HTTP listener by subverting the four-byte control words "DELE", "MERG", "GET ", "HEAD", "POST", "PUT " and dropping them into a compliant HTTP state machine.
-While the session intiiation is not strictly compliant with the HTTP specification it happily serves all known browsers and plays nicely with HTTP proxies as well.
+While the session initiation is not strictly compliant with the HTTP specification it happily serves all known browsers and plays nicely with HTTP proxies as well.